 Street crime in Tirana is low.
 The neighborhoods US travelers actually visit — Blloku, the Pyramid area, the Pazari i Ri market — are well-lit and busy until late.
 The Albanian emergency number is 112 (works on any cell).
 Vet Hospital Tirana’s 24/7 line is the closest thing to a one-stop emergency contact.

-Pro Tip: Walking your dog through Pazari i Ri at 11 p.m. is genuinely uneventful.
+Pro Tip: Walking your dog through Pazari i Ri at 11 p.m. is uneventful.
 The only attention you’ll get is from the older women who insist on giving him bread.

 The realistic things to watch: